kuttikutt/Arduino-Autopilot-Selene/README.md

 If you got questions: Just open an issue: https://github.com/kuttikutt/Arduino-Autopilot-Selene/issues

 This would be nice: If you use my code: Please add a comment where you got it.
-This wopuld be awseome and add some carma :D
+This would be awseome and add some carma to your soul :D

 by Martin Kuettner